 Here is a compilation of 24 recommendations of famous Australian landmarks that are a must-see for anyone planning on visiting Australia.
-Expect to see spectacular views, beaches and landscapes, modern cities filled with culture, amazing food and wine experiences, and lots of adventures in the outdoors with Australian wildlife.

 So, which Australian landmarks should be on every visitors / travellers bucket list?
 Most people have heard of Sydney Opera House, the Great Barrier Reef and Uluru, but there are so many more Australian landmarks both natural and man-made.

 This compilation of must-see Australian landmarks cover unique and distinctive natural formations, UNESCO world heritage-listed sites, and iconic modern buildings from all over Australia and across all of the states and territories.